jesusandres31/docker-images/README.md

 # Docker and Bash

 - Docker images used in some projects. 👨‍💻 🐋 🚀
-- Bash script for deployment or task automation. 💻 🦾 🤖 ⚙️
+- Bash script for deployment and task automation. 💻 🦾 🤖 ⚙️

 <br>